spotfiresoftware/tibco-streaming-samples/modelops/mlaas/google-language/README.md

 ## Obtain Information and Configure Google Natural Language API

-After getting the project created in TIBCO ModelOps, now you need to get authentication information from Google in order to call the Google Language Services.
+After getting the project created in Spotfire ModelOps, now you need to get authentication information from Google in order to call the Google Language Services.
 You will need to obtain a service account json file that will be used for authenticating, and you will need to enable Google Language API for the account.

 The specific way you enable the API and get the service account JSON file may vary.
 Google provides useful instructions at [Quickstart: Setup the Natural Language API](https://cloud.google.com/natural-language/docs/setup).
 Once the API is enabled and you have the json file downloaded, you are ready to go to the next step.

 ## Modify the service-acct json artifact

-Back in TIBCO ModelOps, select the service-acct artifact for editing.
-Open your service account json file that you downloaded, select the entire text, copy the text and paste it over the service-acct text in TIBCO ModelOps, effectively replacing the placeholder text with your service account values.  **Save** the updated service-acct artifact.
+Back in Spotfire ModelOps, select the service-acct artifact for editing.
+Open your service account json file that you downloaded, select the entire text, copy the text and paste it over the service-acct text in Spotfire ModelOps, effectively replacing the placeholder text with your service account values.  **Save** the updated service-acct artifact.

 ## Modify the Model Properties